About Companies

 What is a Company Limited by Shares?

-Companies limited by shares, more commonly referred to as limited companies, account for most private companies registered in the UK.
+They are more commonly referred to as limited companies, and account for most private companies registered in the UK.
 This company structure is particularly popular as the company exists as a separate legal entity from the individual directors.

 Who is this structure right for?